Chargebackhit API Reference

 Array of strings

-This parameter specifies the products that enrolled for this CAID.
+Specifies the products enrolled for the CAID.

 merchant_internal_id